chandraprvkvsh/Continual-Learning-for-Transformers/README.md

-# Continual Learning for Named Entity Recognition
+# Continual Learning for Transformers

 ## Overview

-This project explores Named Entity Recognition (NER) using continual learning techniques.
-The model is trained on multiple datasets (data1, data2, etc.), where each dataset corresponds to a different NER task.
-The number of tasks (datasets) is configurable, making the approach highly flexible.
-Elastic Weight Consolidation (EWC) is used to address catastrophic forgetting.
+This project focuses on applying continual learning methods to an Encoder-only transformer model for Named Entity Recognition (NER).
+The model is trained across multiple datasets, each representing a distinct NER task.
+The approach is highly flexible, allowing for the number of tasks (datasets) to be configured.
+Elastic Weight Consolidation (EWC) is employed to mitigate catastrophic forgetting.

 ## Approach

 - **Continual Learning**: The model sequentially learns multiple NER tasks on different datasets.
+- **Encoder-only Transformer**: Utilizes an Encoder-only transformer model for NER tasks.
 - **Configurable Training**: Users can configure the number of datasets, entity set, and preprocessing mechanisms.
 - **EWC Mechanism**: Fisher Information is computed to retain knowledge from previous tasks.